sqz-xy/gad-sdk/docs_sphinx/longform/gad-files.rst

 processed.
 Then run either blended.exe or NAVsolve on the RD file and the .gad file will be automatically picked up.

+Points to note:
+- Up to 4 .gad files can be provided in this way.
+- The timestamps in the .gad file must be full GPS timestamps.
+Otherwise there is no way to know the correct time to use the data.
+- Rows in the CSV correspond to individual data packets.
+Columns correspond to different fields within a packet.

 .. _generatinggadfiles:

 Generating .gad files